Hampton Startup Attorneys & Lawyers

 As a company is growing, it may run into some growing pains that could be eased by additional funding.
 Business owners can work with either banks or venture debt funds to secure venture debt funding.

-Venture debt, also known as venture lending and venture leasing, can be split up into two categories: equipment financing and
+Venture debt, also known as venture lending and venture leasing, can be split up into two categories: equipment financing and growth